 Please ask for a detailed daily itinerary.
 This is just a taste of what you will discover!

-- Day of arrival: You will be met at the airport and transfered to your beautiful riad accommodation in the medina (old walled part) of Fez.
+- Day of arrival: If possible you will be met at the airport, or take a taxi to your beautiful riad accommodation in the medina (old walled part) of Fez.

 - Day 1: Drive to the Ziz valley palmery via Azrou and one of the 3 High Atlas passes